wpeventmanager/wp-event-manager-migration/readme.txt

 Fixed : Registration data is imported using registration option.
 Fixed : Migration box line should be proper.
 Fixed : Langauge translation issue is fixed.
-Fixed : The registration option is not working.
+Fixed : The registration option was not working.
 Fixed : Import CSV file then display the fatal error message.
-Fixed : Need notification or notice if user has not installed WP Event Manage Fixed : Data in not available
-Fixed : Venue and organizer is not linking.
+Fixed : Need notification or notice if user has not installed WP Event Manage Fixed : Venue and organizer was not linking.
-Fixed : Import organizer- Warning message is display Fixed : Select field not display on the event details page Fixed : Organizer logo is missing
-Fixed : Function deprecated error with .xlsx file import Fixed : Venue/organizer logo not upload during import Fixed : Enhancement - Upload xls file
-Fixed : Backend - Event type field data are missing Fixed : Deafault Event CSV/xml - Events are not imported Fixed : Need to read tags for organizer and venue from xml import file Fixed : Default mapping of post id with ID field
+Fixed : Import organizer- Warning message is display Fixed : Select field not display on the event details page Fixed : Function deprecated error with .xlsx file import Fixed : Venue/organizer logo not upload during import Fixed : Backend - Event type field data werw missing Fixed : Deafault Event CSV/xml - Events are not imported Fixed : Need to read tags for organizer and venue from xml import file Added : Default mapping of post id with ID field
+Added : Enhancement - Upload xls file

 = 1.0.1 [2nd December 2022] =